-Cornmeal: A coarse flour made from dried corn, essential for the cornbread's texture.
+Cornmeal: A coarse flour made from dried corn, which gives the cornbread its classic texture and flavor.

 Baking powder: A leavening agent that helps the cornbread rise and become fluffy.

-Salt: Enhances the flavors of the other ingredients.
+Salt: Enhances the flavors of all the other ingredients.

-Milk: Adds moisture and richness to the batter.
+Milk: Adds moisture and helps mix the ingredients smoothly.

 Vegetable oil: Keeps the cornbread moist and tender.